 7. Be Prepared to Walk

 Never be afraid to leave without doing any business.
 Some shops are bad actors in the industry and actively try to manipulate and cheat people.
 If you get a bad vibe or they make you feel like you are wasting their time, then it is time to leave.
 Chances are there is a shop down the road that will be better anyway.

 A little bit of research could save you a headache in the long run.
 If you have an item with a clear model number and name, you can easily do some internet research beforehand to get an idea of what it's going for.

 Go to eBay, type in the item they are trying to sell, and check completed listings.
-This last step is important because unless it has actually sold on eBay it is not what the item is selling for, it is what it is trying to sell for.
-Once you see what the item is going for on eBay you have figured out what the shop is probably looking to sell the item for if they had to.
+This last step is important because unless it has actually sold on eBay, it is not what the item is selling for; it is what it is trying to sell for.
+Once you see what the item is going for on eBay, you have figured out what the shop is probably looking to sell the item for if they had to.
 The offer they give you on that item will probably be a percentage of that.
-That percentage is based on how well that items sells and how fast it sells.
+That percentage is based on how well that item sells and how fast it sells.

 9. Be Realistic

 Understand how it works.
 I know whatever it is that has gotten you to the point of taking your stuff to a pawn shop may not be the best scenario, but you have to understand these shops operate to make money.
 It is all about what they can make off of each item.